Redmi 10 Prime with 50MP quad cameras, 6000mAh battery launched in India

-New Delhi, Sep 3 (IANS) Redmi, a sub-brand of Mi India, on Friday unveiled Redmi 10 Prime, its first 50MP smartphone in the Indian market.
+New Delhi: Redmi, a sub-brand of Mi India, on Friday unveiled Redmi 10 Prime, its first 50MP smartphone in the Indian market.

 The Redmi 10 Prime is priced at Rs 12,499 for the base 4GB + 64GB storage and Rs 14,999 for the 6GB + 128GB model.
 It comes in three colours and the sale in India will start from September 7 via Xiaomi India channels and Amazon.